The Homeowner Commitment

 Attend board meetings and vote in Association elections.
 Board meetings are open to all who wish to sit in and keep up with issues under discussion.
 The Association is a democracy, and your voice and vote can affect important issues.

 Pay your Association assessments and other obligations on time.
 The annual common interest assessment billed to owners pays for common-area maintenance and other shared expenses.
 If you don’t pay on time, the burden for paying your portion of the Association’s bills, like landscaping maintenance, electricity and legal fees, falls on your neighbors.
-Contact the Board [email protected] or the property manager, if you’re having problems, to discuss alternative payment arrangements.
+Contact the Property Manager [email protected], if you’re having problems related to payments due.

 Ensure that tenants, visiting relatives and friends adhere to all rules and regulations.
 If you are leasing your home, you’re liable for maintaining the condition of the home and for the behavior of those who live in it.
 Make sure to screen tenants thoroughly, and familiarize them with the Association’s restrictions and rules.

-Questions about any of the above information, please contact the Board: [email protected]
+Questions about any of the above information, please contact the Property Manager: [email protected]